210524training/to_project_1/README.md

 2) Once cloned, open 2 Git Bash terminals, one each for the front end and back end.

-3) Make the current directory the src folder in both the front and back end directories.
+3) Make the current directory the /src folder in both the front and back end directories.

 4) Run the below command in the back end terminal: